-"Turkey's employment of gunboat diplomacy, its aggressive neo-Ottoman vision, its belligerence against rule of law must alarm the international community that needs to respond in a coherent, firm manner to Mr. Erdogan's increasingly authoritarian, erratic behavior" (Republic of Cyprus Ministry of Foreign Affairs 2021b).
+"Turkey's employment of gunboat diplomacy, its aggressive neo-Ottoman vision, its belligerence against rule of law must alarm the international community that needs to respond in a coherent, firm manner to Mr. Erdogan's increasingly authoritarian, erratic behavior".

 Here, the Ottoman referral is significant in understanding how historically constructed images effectively shape the interests of the actors involved.
 According to Greek Cypriot officials, Turkey is an actor ready to revive the Ottoman past; thus, its expansionist aspirations threaten the harmony among "peaceful", "like-minded" countries.
-Turkey as an actor relying on force (referring to the term gunboat diplomacy), is not an actor to be included in the strategic diplomatic initiatives in the region, and thus, should be excluded from economic cooperation as well.
+Turkey as an actor relying